nanofuzz/nanofuzz/README.md

 > Matthew C. Davis, Sangheon Choi, Sam Estep, Brad A. Myers, and Joshua Sunshine. **NaNofuzz: A Usable Tool for Automatic Test Generation**.
 In Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, 2023. (accepted and pending publication; [pre-print](https://cmumatt.github.io/assets/NaNofuzz_2023.pdf))

-### Who is the NaNofuzz mascot?
+### The NaNofuzz mascot

-A very important question!
-Silky anteaters are wonderfully-adapted, small, fuzzy creatures known to find and consume large quantities of bugs.
-Therefore, the NaNofuzz mascot is Nancy the Silky Anteater (or, NaNcy, if you prefer).
+Meet Nancy, the Silky Anteater!
+Silky anteaters are wonderfully-adapted, small, fuzzy creatures known to find and consume large quantities of bugs on a daily basis.
+Therefore, Nancy (or, NaNcy, if you prefer) is NaNofuzz' beloved mascot on your journey to find bugs.

 ![image](https://avatars.githubusercontent.com/u/136026223?s=200&v=4)